michelle-lahde/customer-churn-prediction/README.md

 ## Overview

-Customer churn is one of the biggest challenges in the telecom industry.
-Losing a customer is far more costly than retaining one.
-This project uses real telecom data to build a machine learning model that predicts which customers are at risk of leaving — giving businesses the chance to intervene early.
+Customer churn is one of the biggest challenges in the telecom industry, and losing a customer costs a lot more than retaining one.
+This project uses real telecom data to build a machine learning model that predicts which customers are at risk of leaving; giving businesses important insights and the chance to intervene early.

 ---